ggljzr/Lsd/README.md

 ## Usage

 On Arduino replace LCD instance initialized by LiquidCrystal library with one from Lsd library.
+Note that this will mask all LiquidCrystal method calls with Lsd calls, so no further changes in the code should be necessary (except initializing serial interface).

 You'll also need to start serial interface for communication (baud rate 9600 should work fine):

 ```c++
 #include <LiquidCrystal.h>